MiketheChap/worldwidestew/content/blog/2025-04-02-what-is-your-work.md

 ---
 title: What matters to me?
-description: "What matters to me is a great place to start?
+description: "What matters to me is a great place to start.
 What matters to another is another place to begin.
 One hand washes the other. "
 date: 2025-04-02T19:22:49.994Z
 preview: ""
 draft: false